openebs/website/docs/main/user-guides/replicated-storage-user-guide/replicated-pv-mayastor/rs-deployment.md

 ## Verify the Volume and the Deployment

-We will now verify the Volume Claim and that the corresponding Volume and Replicated Storage Volume resources have been created and are healthy.
+We will now verify the Volume Claim and that the corresponding Volume and Replicated PV Mayastor Volume resources have been created and are healthy.

 ### Verify the Volume Claim